konstantinasfr/amber-tutorial/min_heat_hold_prod.md

 This section uses GPU acceleration because equilibration requires more timesteps.

+> **Important:**
+> - Run these steps on the lab computer at `ziyue@10.75.11.111`
+> - Run the following production steps on computer `yongcheng@10.75.9.85`
+> - Alternatively, you can run all steps on the Explorer cluster: https://rc-docs.northeastern.edu/en/explorer-main/connectingtocluster/index.html

 ## 6F.
 Production MD

 Production MD is the main simulation stage where we generate the long trajectories used for all downstream analyses.
 These simulations are executed using `pmemd.cuda`, which provides maximum performance on NVIDIA GPUs.